Sussex Impact Days

 The Sussex Impact Days are an annual event of activities designed to help you have greater impact in your work.
 A series of workshops and talks are aimed at sharing experiences and knowledge of how to create impact.

-This year's Sussex Impact Days will take place over two days, Tuesday 18 June and Wendesday 19 June, in the Attenborough Centre for the Creative Arts (ACCA).
+This year's Sussex Impact Days took place over two days, Tuesday 18 June and Wendesday 19 June, in the Attenborough Centre for the Creative Arts (ACCA).

-There will be three themes running through each day which aim to showcase the impact of Sussex research and answer questions related to building impact.
-On Tuesday 18 June, sessions are grouped around ‘Introduction to impact’, ‘Let’s talk about impact’, and ‘Impact success at Sussex’, where attendees will have introductions or refreshers to impact and its place in UK higher education, a chance to meet impact support colleagues from across Sussex to help explain and identify potential research impact, and learn more about the different ways that impact can be successful.
-On Wednesday 19 June, sessions are grouped around ‘Avenues to impact’, ‘Impact tools and how to use them’, and ‘Impact and the REF’, where attendees will learn more about different avenues to impact and how to research and start new relationships with external audiences, what tools are available to help keep track of impact, and what impact looks like in the next REF.
+Three themes ran through each day which aimed to showcase the impact of Sussex research and answer questions related to building impact.
+On Tuesday 18 June, sessions were grouped around ‘Introduction to impact’, ‘Let’s talk about impact’, and ‘Impact success at Sussex’, where attendees had introductions or refreshers to impact and its place in UK higher education, a chance to meet impact support colleagues from across Sussex to help explain and identify potential research impact, and learn more about the different ways that impact can be successful.
+On Wednesday 19 June, sessions were grouped around ‘Avenues to impact’, ‘Impact tools and how to use them’, and ‘Impact and the REF’, where attendees learned more about different avenues to impact and how to research and start new relationships with external audiences, what tools are available to help keep track of impact, and what impact looks like in the next REF.

-All Sussex staff and students who are involved in leading, conducting or supporting research at any level and in any discipline are welcome to attend.
+All Sussex staff and students who are involved in leading, conducting or supporting research at any level and in any discipline were welcome to attend.

-This event is part of the Summer of Research 2024, a festival celebrating fantastic research from the University of Sussex and its positive impact.
-Sign up for other exciting events here!
+This event was part of the Summer of Research 2024, a festival celebrating fantastic research from the University of Sussex and its positive impact.

 Tuesday 18 June programme